truist/reveal.js/europe.md

 <!-- .slide: class="bottom-text" -->
 We had a reservation at a [high-end restaurant](https://www.bord27.se/en),
 and it was awesome 😋,
-but then Benjamin was sick and missed it 😢
+but Benjamin was sick and missed it 😢

 ---